-The picture was rosier on Wall Street, where tech shares also got a big boost from Nvidia Corp, which rose after Evercore raised the chipmaker's price target to $400.
+Wall Street started out in a rosier mood, with the tech sector getting a boost from higher Nvidia Corp shares after Evercore raised the chipmaker's price target to $400.

 In Asia earlier, Japan's Nikkei stock index raced to a 27-year high on renewed optimism over the global economy and hopes of a boost to its exporters' earnings from a weaker yen.
 The index closed 1.36 percent higher.

 "The U.S. dollar remains a metaphorical rock in a sea of troubles," said Karl Schamotta, director of global product and market strategy at Cambridge Global Payments in Toronto.